krishajivani/kairosSSmodel/README.md

 # Kairos in Swift

+# Project Summary
+The Jivy!
+Security System Model is a bare-bones model showing the various ways Kairos SDK/API can be utilized for human detection and recognition.
+Many Kairos features for still image manipulation are used.
+Live video facial recognition and analysis is currently in progress!

 # Features (current)
-Used Kairos API for iOS to implement facial recognition and emotion analysis features.
+Used Kairos for iOS to implement facial recognition and emotion analysis features.
 Specific implementations: <br>
 Tab Bar Controller- Main:
   * Enroll
   * Recognize